Brian-McG/HonoursDefaulterPrediction/README.md

 ### Precursors
   - Ensure that you are in the Anaconda environment
   - Ensure that you are in the in the src directory of the project
-  - All results are output to the _results_ folder at the base of this project

 ### Formatting a dataset
   - All features are required to have a label